 Description:

-The widget executes a chosen process definition in real-time and background modes, then outputs the result to the mapped fields after completion.
+The widget executes a chosen process definition in real-time and in background mode, then outputs the result to the mapped fields upon completion.

 Inputs